 \subsection{Potential of MTM and parallel computing in MCMC}

 MTM is appealing in situations where it is computationally expensive to evaluate the target density (typically because of the likelihood function), and it is not possible to obtain an explicit form of its gradient.
-In this situation, gradient-based MCMC methods may be either inapplicable or computationally intensive, e.g.\ if repeated numerical derivative approximations are required.
-Practitioners facing such a situation may naturally consider using a MH sampler with a random-walk proposal mechanism $q_\sigma$, or its MTM generalization.\footnote{One could also use MTM with an informed gradient-based proposal distribution, but this is less common in practice.} The weights in Steps 2 and 4 in MTM can be computed parallel, which results in a significant computation-time reduction compared to serial computation when the iteration cost is largely dominated by that of evaluating the target density.
+In this situation, gradient-based MCMC methods may be either inapplicable or computationally intensive, e.g., if repeated numerical derivative approximations are required.
+Practitioners facing such a situation may naturally consider using a MH sampler with a random-walk proposal mechanism $q_\sigma$, or its MTM generalization.\footnote{One could also use MTM with an informed gradient-based proposal distribution, but this is less common in practice.} The weights in Steps 2 and 4 in MTM can be computed in parallel, which results in a significant computation-time reduction compared to serial computation when the iteration cost is largely dominated by that of evaluating the target density.
 In this situation, the iteration cost of MTM is roughly twice that of a MH sampler using the proposal distribution $q_\sigma$.\footnote{When the iteration cost is largely dominated by that of evaluating the target density, we know that the computational cost of the other operations (like sampling from $q_\sigma(\bx, \cdot \,)$) is negligible compared with that of evaluating the target density.
 This implies that the iteration cost of the MH sampler roughly corresponds to that of evaluating the target density once for evaluating the acceptance probability ($\pi(\bx)$ can have been recorded from the previous iteration), and the iteration cost of MTM roughly corresponds to that of evaluating the target density twice (because the weights in Steps 2 and 4 in MTM can be computed in parallel).}